cyberphone/doc/payments/dual-mode-open-banking-versus-apple-pay.md

 ## Background
-Current Open Banking APIs do not specify a matching "Wallet", they rather leave this part to market to figure out.
+Current Open Banking APIs do not specify a matching "Wallet", they rather leave this part to the market to figure out which is likely to lead to a fragmented payment landscape unless a few and very dominant vendors set their own "standards".
 *This is the sole motivation behind Open Banking/DM*.

+In addition, current Open Banking APIs introduce a security and user interaction model which departs from already established and *well-functioning* mobile payment systems.
+The described scheme heavily builds on experiences with the latter.
 &nbsp;

 ## Dual-mode Open Banking API versus Apple Pay